-Academies have detailed referral processes in place as indicated in Annex C of this document and also ensure that children have a system of reporting concerns.
-All staff are trained to handle disclosures and are able to ensure children feel safe and secure when raising a concern.
+Academies have detailed referral processes in place as indicated in Annex C of this document and ensure that children have a system of reporting concerns.
+All staff are trained to handle disclosures and can ensure children feel safe and secure when raising a concern.
 Each academy has its own systems of raising concerns from children and will individually promote that within their academy.
+Academies work closely with external agencies and safeguarding partners to ensure reporting and support is effective.

-Academies will record all allegations centrally on their management information system and record safeguarding incidents/concerns onto their online platforms (My Concern or CPOMs).
+Academies will record all allegations centrally on their management information system and record safeguarding incidents/concerns onto their online platforms.
 Each allegation with receive a full and proper investigation whilst supporting all individuals involved, including alleged victim and alleged perpetrator.
-In regard to sexual abuse by a child on another child the academy will adopt the process of support as suggested in the guidance document, 'Sexual Violence and Sexual Harassment between children in schools and colleges.'
+In regard to sexual abuse by a child on another child the academy will adopt the process of support as suggested in KCSiE Part Five.
 Following each investigation, academy leaders will decide on next steps considering the welfare of those involved and ensuring children are safe from harm.

-Staff will remain vigilant at all times for cases of child on child abuse as academies are aware that lack of reports does not necessarily mean a lack of incident.
+Staff will remain vigilant at all times for cases of child-on-child abuse as academies are aware that lack of reports does not necessarily mean a lack of incident.
 Children do find coming forward difficult at times and each academy has in place a reporting mechanism for pupils promoted within each academy and evidenced in Annex C of each academy's edition of this document.
+It is important children understand that the law is in place to protect them rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them.